Sustainability

 SDG12: Responsible consumption and production

-Farmed salmon is an efficient food source, providing a high content of multiple healthy nutrients with a small ecological footprint compared with other animal proteins.
-High energy and protein retention, high edible yield and a relatively small carbon and freshwater footprint makes sustainably farmed salmon a responsible food choice.
+Farmed salmon is an efficient food source, providing a high content of multiple healthy nutrients with a small ecological footprint compared with other farmed animal proteins.
+Farmed salmon has also a relatively small freshwater footprint.

 SDG 13: Climate Action

 The production of food accounts for 24 % of global greenhouse gas emissions.
-Salmon farming has a small carbon footprint and Cermaq will further cut its GHG emissions significantly.
-Farmed salmon has a small land use and water footprint compared to other sources of protein and can contribute in multiple ways to meet the climate challenge.
+Salmon farming has a small carbon footprint compared to other farmed animal proteins.

 SDG 14: Life Below Water

 Our salmon farming depends on healthy oceans.
 We are responsible for our impact on life below water.
-Clean farming is our focus, avoiding negative impact from our farming on the ocean environment.
+Our aim is to avoid irreversible impacts, minimizing impacts and managing these impacts within the acceptance levels defined by regulations in the region where we operate.
 In parallel the salmon farming sector may offer knowledge and technology transfer to other aquaculture areas to enhance and encourage a sustainable use of the ocean in the rise of the blue economy.